katur/eegi/README.md

 the legacy database

-Finally, here is an explanation of other top-level Python directories, which are not Django apps:
+Finally, here is an explanation of some other top-level directories, which are not Django apps:

-- [utils](utils) holds a few very general helper functions
+- [utils](utils) holds some very general helper functions
+- [antiquated](antiquated) holds some old code that predates this Django project
 - `materials`, excluded from the repo, holds various input files (Genewiz sequencing output, the official Ahringer RNAi library Excel database, etc.)
 - `backups`, excluded from the repo, holds MySQL database backups, schema backups, etc.
-- [antiquated](antiquated) holds older code that predates this Django project

 ## Database